arackaf/micro-graphql-svelte/docs/README.md

 <ShowData booksData={$booksState} subejctsData={$subjectsState} />
 ```

 Here we specify a regex matching every kind of book, or subject mutation, and upon completion, we just clear the cache, and reload by calling `hardReset()`.
-It's hard not to be at least a littler dissatisfied with this solution; the boilerplate is non-trivial.
+It's hard not to be a littler dissatisfied with this solution; the boilerplate is non-trivial.

 Assuming our GraphQL operations have a consistent naming structure—and they should, and in this case do—then some pretty obvious patterns emerge.
 We can write some basic helpers to remove some of this boilerplate.